 Diastasis recti is a condition characterized by a separation of the abdominal muscles during pregnancy, allowing for the growth of the pregnant belly.
 The separation of the major muscles within this area, the rectus abdominus, can cause significant muscle weakening which can lead to spine instability and back pain.

-Pelvic Wellness Center is an independently owned physical therapy clinic in Eugene and Salem, Oregon focused exclusively on treating pelvic health issues through physical therapy.
+Pelvic Wellness Center is an independently owned physical therapy clinic in Eugene, Oregon focused exclusively on treating pelvic health issues through physical therapy.
 Contact us today!